Football Official

 3. Something else.

-Asked by Renee about 6 years ago
+Asked by Renee over 6 years ago

 Not a clue.
 That's not in my area of expertise.

-Asked by Ken S about 6 years ago
+Asked by James about 6 years ago

 I recently saw an Appalachian State game where App.
 St. went on a drive which took over 10 minutes (the final play of the drive started 10 minutes and 4 seconds after the initial play of the same drive.
 It made me wonder the following regarding the NFL overtime rule which states: